Whatever you do, make sure you camp overnight in the Sahara Desert. It is a must do in Morocco!

 The sun was starting to set so Hassan led the way up and across the sand dunes.
 Keyword – up.
 It’s a good way to test your fitness levels!
-But all of us eventually made it to the top of the chosen sand dune.
-Imagine sitting on the warm, dark orange sand in the Sahara Desert, surrounded by sand dunes that go on forever.
-The sun is setting and you’re with your loved ones and friends.
-You’re running your fingers and toes through the sand wondering if this moment is real as the sun gets smaller and disappears over the hill…
+But eventually all of us made it to the top.
+Imagine sitting on warm, dark orange sand in the Sahara Desert, surrounded by sand dunes that go on forever.
+The sun is setting and your mind is completely present in the moment.
+You’re running your fingers and toes through the sand as the sun gets smaller and disappears over the hill…

 Well, everything that goes up, must come down.
 Our tour guide led the way by running down the sand dunes.
 And just when you think it doesn’t get any better, it’s time for food.
-One of the beautiful things about Moroccan culture is sharing meals, and the food itself.
+One of the beautiful things about Moroccan culture is sharing meals, other than the food itself.
 We had the most delicious meal earlier that day at a local family home.
-A whole chicken tagine that you literally tore apart with your hands and ate with freshly made flat bread used to scoop up the vegetables and sauce.
-Tonight we had more tagine and share plates that we passed around the table in the dim lighting in the centre of our tent circle.
+A whole chicken tagine that you literally tore apart with your hands and scooped up along with vegetables and sauce with freshly cooked flat bread.
+Tonight we had more tagine and share plates that we passed around the table in dim lighting in the centre of our tent circle.